 - Teach your children about appropriate and inappropriate secrets and that some secrets have to be told if children and parents are to be kept safe.

 Hours from volunteers

 Notice regarding COVID-19

-Effective March 18th, 2020: Due to COVID-19 concerns, we are closing our lobby until further notice.
-The health and safety of our community and staff members are of utmost importance.
-All Non-Essential Services will be suspended until further notice.
+Effective June 15th, 2020: Sparks Police will begin to open in-person Non-Essential Services.
+An Appointment is Required for All in-person services in our ID Unit, to be consistent with the Nevada United: Roadmap to Recovery plan.
+The health and safety of our community and our staff members are of the utmost importance.
 We ask for your patience during this difficult time as there may be longer than usual waiting times.
-For more information please contact the Records Department at (775) 353-2243.Get more information about how to use Essential Services with Sparks Police
+For more information please contact the Records Department at (775) 353-2279.Get more information about how to use Essential Services with Sparks Police